This post may contain affiliate links. Please read our disclosure policy.

 - Prep your celery, carrot, and onion and add them to your Instant Pot along with the olive oil.
 Sauté for 5 minutes, stirring occasionally.

-Stir in the garlic, followed by the ham, potatoes, Italian seasoning, chicken broth, and water.
-Set the lid on "sealing".
-Press the "manual" button and set the timer to cook on high pressure for 8 minutes.
+- Stir in the garlic, followed by the ham, potatoes, Italian seasoning, chicken broth, and water.
+Set pressure valve on "sealing".
+Cook on high pressure for 8 minutes.
 It'll take 10-15 minutes for the Instant Pot to get up to pressure.

-Once the countdown has finished, release the pressure manually (use caution - soup can splatter a bit).
+- Once the countdown has finished, release the pressure manually.
 You can let it naturally release if you want the potatoes to be very fall-apart tender.